tdauth/wowr/README.md

 Download and place the map file `wowr[version].w3x` into the folder `C:\Users\%USERNAME%\Documents\Warcraft III\Maps\Download`.
 Start Warcraft III: Reforged and play a custom game by choosing the map.

+## Adapt the Map to Official Warcraft III Updates

+Blizzard sometimes release new official updates for Warcraft III which make the map unplayable since it uses a modified [common.j](./wowr.w3x/Scripts/common.j) and [common.ai](./wowr.w3x/Scripts/common.ai) file.
+These files have to be updated to contain the types, natives and constants from the latest offical update of Warcraft III.
+For example, for Forsaken Kingdom we had to include everything from the modified [common.j](./wc3/fk/Scripts/common.j).

 ## Modify the Map

 - Start the World Editor of Warcraft III.